Skip to main content

 About Me

-Megan E. Heim LaFrombois, PhD, AICP, is an associate professor in the Department of Political Science’s Master of Community Planning program and is a faculty affiliate of the Women’s and Gender Studies program and the Sustainability Studies Minor program.
+Megan E. Heim LaFrombois, PhD, AICP, joined the Department of Political Science faculty at Auburn University in 2016, and is a faculty affiliate of the Women’s and Gender Studies program and the Sustainability Studies Minor program.
 She received her PhD and master’s degree in urban planning and policy from the University of Illinois at Chicago and her bachelor’s degree in urban and regional studies from the University of Wisconsin at Green Bay.

-Dr. Heim LaFrombois’ research within the planning discipline broadly focuses on community development, participatory forms of city and neighborhood planning, public policy, plan evaluation, urban inequalities, and feminist and qualitative approaches to urban studies and research.
-With over eight years of experience working in the community development, public policy, and planning arenas - focusing on issues related to ending homelessness in Chicago - an important aspect of her work, both as a practitioner and an academic, is community engagement in addressing inequalities.
-Her research strives to inform planning practice and policy, and to improve cities and communities.
+Dr. Heim LaFrombois’ research is situated at the interdisciplinary intersections of community planning, public administration, and public policy.
+Her research broadly focuses on the human and social infrastructures that make up our cities and communities.
+With almost a decade of professional experience working in the community development, affordable housing, social service and nonprofit, public policy, and planning arenas - focusing on issues related to ending homelessness in Chicago - an important aspect of her work, both as a practitioner and an academic, is community engagement in planning and decision-making processes.
+Her research strives to inform practice and policy, and to foster resilient cities and communities.

-Dr. Heim LaFrombois is the recipient of the 2020 Community and Civic Engagement Teaching Award from Auburn University’s College of Liberal Arts and the 2016 Alma H. Young Emerging Scholar Award from the Urban Affairs Association.
+Dr. Heim LaFrombois is the recipient of the 2023 Chester Rapkin Award for the Best Article in the Journal of Planning Education and Research for her co-authored article, ‘How U.S. Shrinking Cities Plan for Change: Comparing Population Projections and Planning Strategies in Depopulating U.S. Cities.’
+She is also the recipient of the 2020 Community and Civic Engagement Teaching Award from Auburn University’s College of Liberal Arts and the 2016 Alma H. Young Emerging Scholar Award from the Urban Affairs Association.
 She served as the secretary/treasurer of the Faculty Women’s Interest Group (FWIG) of the Association of Collegiate Schools of Planning (ACSP) from 2021-2023.
 She is a current member of the American Institute of Certified Planners (AICP).

 Research Interests

-community development, participatory forms of city and neighborhood planning, public policy, plan evaluation, urban inequalities, and feminist and qualitative approaches to urban studies and research
+Resilient communities, community development, participatory forms of planning and decision-making, public policy, plan evaluation, and community-based qualitative research methods

 Publications